jnozzi/cocoadev.com/markdown/ForallMacro.md

 Infact, it doesn't always work, since the c preprocessor doesn't understand objective-c's message syntax.

-The following code will fail, since the preprocess thinks that the arguments passed to +General/[NSArray arrayWithObjects:] should be passed to the macro.
+The following code will fail, since the preprocess thinks that the arguments passed to +[NSArray arrayWithObjects:] should be passed to the macro.

-foreach (General/NSString *string, General/[NSArray arrayWithObjects:@"string1", @"string2", nil]) {
+foreach (NSString *string, [NSArray arrayWithObjects:@"string1", @"string2", nil]) {
-    General/NSLog(string);
+    NSLog(string);
 }